derat/nup/cmd/nup/README.md

         If positive, limits the number of songs to update (for testing) -merge-songs string
-        Merge one song's user data into another song, with IDs as "from:to" -require-covers
+        Merge one song's user data into another song, with IDs as "from:to" -reindex-songs
+        Ask server to reindex all songs' search fields (not typically neaded) -require-covers
         Die if cover images aren't found for any songs that have album IDs -song-paths-file string
         Path to a file containing one relative path per line for songs to force updating -test-gain-info string
-        Hardcoded gain info as "track:album:amp" (for testing)`
+        Hardcoded gain info as "track:album:amp" (for testing)
 ```

 ### Merging songs